ai4ce/SSCBench/dataset/Waymo/data_generation/README.md

 Each file contain ``debug()`` function, change the params and debug as you need

 ## Generate calib.txt and images
 This [code](https://github.com/ai4ce/SSCBench/blob/main/dataset/Waymo/data_generation/utils/converter.py) can generate calibration file and front-view images.
+We modified our code from [waymo_kitti_converter](https://github.com/caizhongang/waymo_kitti_converter).

-Run this like this:
+You can run it like this:

 ```
 python utils/converter.py --split training/validation --start 0 --end 798/202 --save_dir The directory to save converted KITTI-format data --load_dir The directory to load Waymo Open Dataset tfrecords
 ```